AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/any_conditional.doc.md

 ```

 - `Select::Road` accepts a list of predicates and returns a function.
-When invoked, the function returns `IfTrue` if the arguments satisfy any of the predicates;
+When invoked, the function returns `IfTrue` if the argument list satisfies any of the predicates;
 otherwise, the function returns `IfFalse`.

 ```C++